airbytehq/airbyte/docs/connector-development/best-practices.md

 ### Schema Breaking Changes

 For connectors that are GA certified or highly used by customers, we should not introduce backwards incompatible changes into a stream's schema that impact how existing data is replicated and represented in the downstream destination.
-The schema serves as a contract with customers to define how data is synchronized and subtractive changes can negatively impact their workflows built on top of Airbyte.
+The schema serves as a contract with customers to define how data is synchronized.
+Subtractive changes can COMPLETELY BREAK a customer's workflows built on top of Airbyte, sometimes in a silent way.

 The following types of changes are to be considered to be breaking:

 * Removing a property field from a schema
 * Renaming a property field in a schema